-She continues to develop and expand her instructional design knowledge in online platforms, in order to advance the university’s mission of having the largest online enrollment in successful and innovative degree programs in the world.
-She is currently enrolled in the Educational Technology Graduate Certificate program at Northern Arizona University, and will complete this program in December 2019.
+She continues to develop and expand her instructional design knowledge in online and face-to-face platforms, in order to advance the university’s mission of having the largest enrollment in successful and innovative degree programs in the world.
+She has a Master of Science in Global Technology and Development from Arizona State University (MSGTD) and a graduate certificate in Educational Technology with a focus on Adult Learning from Northern Arizona University.

 As a Researcher:

 Lenora Ott has a Master of Science in Global Technology and Development from Arizona State University (MSGTD).
 She was named Outstanding Graduate Student for the School for the Future of Innovation and Society in December 2017.

 Lenora’s MSGTD capstone research explores the integration of folkloric dance and technology and their ability to help nations achieve goals as outlined by the UN Sustainable Development Goals.
 Her research specifically focused on education surrounding health issues through the use of folkloric dance edu-tainment and technology.